Grading of affine Weyl semi-groups of Kac-Moody type: Introduction

-\paragraph{Further directions} In an upcoming joint work with A. Hebert, we prove that segments for the affine Bruhat order are finite in full generality, which generalizes a result proved by A. Welch \cite{welch2022classification} in the affine ADE case.
-We use this finiteness in the context of masures to define $R$-Kazhdan Lusztig polynomials, following Muthiah's strategy exposed in \cite{muthiah2019double}.
-We hope that our understanding of covers would be helpful to compute these $R$-polynomials and to use them to define $P$-Kazhdan Lusztig polynomials.
+In an upcoming joint work with A. Hébert, we prove that any element of $W^a_+$ admits a finite number of covers for the affinized Bruhat order.
+We use this finiteness in the context of masures to define $R$-Kazhdan-Lusztig polynomials, following Muthiah's strategy exposed in \cite{muthiah2019double} and the work on twin masures of N. Bardy-Panse, A. Hébert and G. Rousseau \cite{twinmasures}.
+Our understanding of covers is useful to compute these $R$-polynomials and we intend to use $R$-polynomials to define $P$-Kazhdan-Lusztig polynomials.

-Another interesting (but quite long reach) question is the following: $W^+$ appears as the affinization of $W^v$, which may be taken as an affinized version of a finite Coxeter group.
+Another interesting (but quite long reach) question is the following: $W^a_+$ appears as the affinization of $W$, which may be taken as an affinized version of a finite Coxeter group.
 Can we iterate the affinization process, e.g to obtain a valid theory for reductive or Kac-Moody groups on valued fields of higher dimensions?

-Finally, little is known on the preorder defined on the whole semi-direct product $Y\rtimes W^v$, it could be insightful to study it and to connect it to the failure of the full Iwahori-Matsumoto decomposition of $G$.
+Finally, little is known on the preorder defined on the whole semidirect product $W^a$, it could be insightful to study it and to connect it to the failure of the full Iwahori-Matsumoto decomposition of $G$.